matryer/try/README.md

 #### Delay between retries

 To introduce a delay between retries, just make a `time.Sleep` call before you return from the function if you are returning an error.
-If there is no error, it will not retry.

 ```
 var value string